Sravankumardabbi001/Kinara_Captial_SDE_Assignment/README.md

 Evaluation parameters with 1st being the highest.
 1. Api functionality completeness.(30 points)
 2. Coding standards , readability, originality  (15 points)
-3. If DB is used in place of CSV/json etc (additional  5 points)
+3. If DB is used in place of CSV/json etc (additional  5 points) # Mongo db
 4. Developing UI is bonus(5 points)